scikit-hep/iminuit/doc/benchmark.rst

 Conclusions
 ^^^^^^^^^^^

-- :class:`iminuit.cost.UnbinnedNLL` is as fast as a simple direct implementation.
+- :class:`iminuit.cost.UnbinnedNLL` is nearly as fast as a simple direct implementation.
 - Using ``logpdf`` instead of ``log(pdf)`` is a big gain for a normal distribution, it is about five times faster.
 This is because the compiler can use SIMD instructions more efficently and omit the extra calls to the ``log`` and ``exp`` functions.
-Function calls that cannot be inlined in a hot loop are detrimental for performance.
 - Using `numba`_ is not a huge gain if the ``pdf`` or ``logpdf`` is already compiled.
+Directly calling a compiled cost function instead of :class:`iminuit.cost.UnbinnedNLL` reduces the call overhead a little, but this is barely noticable in practice.
-- Using `numba`_ to generate a C function pointer for the cost function is a moderate speed-up for small samples, but negligible for large samples.
+- Using `numba`_ to generate a C function pointer for the cost function reduces the call overhead even further, but it is again barely noticable in practice.
-- Using `numba`_ with the options ``parallel`` and ``fastmath`` individually does not gain anything, while using both at the same time is a moderate gain of about 30 %.
+- Using `numba`_ with the option ``parallel`` is a considerable gain for samples with more than 3000 elements, and ``parallel`` together with ``fastmath`` increases this gain even more.
-- Hand-tuning the cost function can give better parallel performance than using the ``logpdf`` implementation from `numba_stats`_.
+- Hand-tuning the cost function does not produce better results than the `numba_stats`_ implementation.

 Minuit2 vs other optimisers
 ---------------------------